Breaking Down Barriers at Bohomolec

 Help improve habitat connectivity in the Crowsnest Pass!
 Whenever possible the Nature Conservancy of Canada works to remove unnecessary fencing from our conservation lands that prevent a barrier to wildlife movement.

-Join us as we journey onto the Bohomolec Property to remove a stretch of barbed wire fence in an important wildlife corridor across the Crowsnest Valley.
+Join at the Bohomolec Property as we work to remove a stretch of barbed wire fence in an important wildlife corridor across the Crowsnest Valley, and for a guided wildflower walk with a local flora expert.

 If you’d like to carpool to the event, please click here, to add your car or join a ride going to the event.
 There is also a wait list feature if there isn’t a ride there yet that works for you.
 Happy carpooling!